RobBurgers/rsopenapi/README.md

 # build

-To build the code in this repository:
+To build the code in this repository (see required depedencies below):

 * `git submodule init`
 * `git submodule update`